New Credit Suisse boss faces stiff challenge in Asia

 | HONG KONG/LONDON

-HONG KONG/LONDON Incoming Credit Suisse CSGN.VX boss Tidjane Thiam is expected to focus on private banking in Asia while aggressively cutting jobs at its investment bank, as he aims to repeat the success in the region of his old employer, Prudential (PRU.L).
+HONG KONG/LONDON Incoming Credit Suisse boss Tidjane Thiam is expected to focus on private banking in Asia while aggressively cutting jobs at its investment bank, as he aims to repeat the success in the region of his old employer, Prudential.

-Thiam could slash 3,000 jobs from Credit Suisse's investment bank, or 15 percent of staff globally, and cut 150 billion Swiss francs (100 billion pounds) ($149 billion) of assets from the bank's fixed income, commodities and currencies business as part of that shift, analysts at JPMorgan said.
+Thiam could slash 3,000 jobs from Credit Suisse's investment bank, or 15 percent of staff globally, and cut 150 billion Swiss francs ($149 billion) of assets from the bank's fixed income, commodities and currencies business as part of that shift, analysts at JPMorgan said.

-That may include Asia, where the former insurance executive will find a fiercely competitive landscape, dominated by cross-town rival UBS UBSN.VX in the wealth management space and increasingly crowded with aggessive local players in investment banking.
+That may include Asia, where the former insurance executive will find a fiercely competitive landscape, dominated by cross-town rival UBS in the wealth management space and increasingly crowded with aggressive local players in investment banking.

 "Prudential's markets in Asia have been green-field, high-growth and not over-competitive," said Keith Pogson, senior partner for Asia-Pacific financial services at consulting firm EY.